Tree 29

 Additional Notes

-It does not produce much usable timber; which is white, smooth and useful for tool handles as it does not splinter.
+While it does not produce much usable timber, the timber is white, smooth and useful for tool handles as it does not splinter.

 Gallery